Hawaii0821/FaceAttr-Analysis/README.md

 Priority:

-- [ ] Try more famous models, such as ResNet50, ResNet101, DenseNet, ResNeXt, SENet.
+- [ ] Try more famous models, such as ResNet101, DenseNet, ResNeXt, SENet.(in processing)
 - [ ] Customize the network structure for better performance.
-- [ ] Open camera of laptop and real-time analyis.
+- [ ] Open camera of laptop and real-time analyis. （in processing)
 - [ ] Search for the appropriate prediction threshold for every attribute or find a good place to teach themselves.
-- [ ] More detailed analysis about the experiment results.
+- [ ] More detailed analysis about the experiment results.(in processing)
 - [ ] Train on wild images instead of precroped images to get a higher performance in practice.
-- [ ] Face localization and alignment.
+- [ ] Face localization,alignment and analysis.(challenging)
 - [ ] Train a model on different datasets by processing labels.

 Choice: